hashicorp/vagrant/docs/commands.md

 When you're ready to get rolling again its just as easy to start your virtual machine back up with `vagrant resume`.

-<a name="vagrant-suspend"> </a>
-## vagrant suspend

-When you're ready to call it quits for the day, there's no need to leave your Vagrant box soaking up cpu cycles and memory.
-Simply issue `vagrant suspend` from your project root and VirtualBox will take a snapshot of the box's current state from which you can resume later.

 <a name="vagrant-ssh"> </a>
 ## vagrant ssh